 In the State of Rhode Island, motor vehicles are assessed an excise tax that is one year in arrears.
-What this means is, when you recieve your motor vehicle tax bill in June, that bill represents the number of days that vehicled was registered to you the previous year.
-Therefore, if you sold your car in March of the current year, you will still recieved a tax bill for all of the days owned in the prior year, plus you'll recieve a tax bill next year for the number of days owned until you sold that vehicle.
+What this means is, when you recieve your motor vehicle tax bill in June, that bill represents the number of days that vehicle was registered to you the previous year.
+Therefore, if you sold your car on March 1st of the current year, you will still recieved a tax bill for all of the days owned in the prior year, plus you'll recieve a tax bill next year for the number of days owned between January 1st and March 1st.

 How to Cancel Your Registration/Plates

 The DMV requires you to surrender your license plates upon cancellation.